 - 8. Myth: GIFTED STUDENTS SHOULD REMAIN IN REGULAR CLASSES TO SERVE AS EXAMPLES OR ROLE MODELS.
-THEY MAKE EVERYONE ELSE SMARTER.
-Average or below-average students do not look to the gifted students in the class as role models.
+THEY MAKE EVERYONE ELSE SMARTER. - Average or below-average students do not look to the gifted students in the class as role models.
 Watching or relying on someone who is expected to succeed does little to increase a struggling student's sense of self-confidence.
 Similarly, gifted students benefit from classroom interactions with peers at similar performance levels and become bored, frustrated, and unmotivated when placed in classrooms with low or average-ability students. - 9.
 Myth: GIFTED STUDENTS ARE SELF-SUFFICIENT AND DO NOT NEED HELP.
 IF THEY ARE REALLY GIFTED, THEY CAN MANAGE ON THEIR OWN.

 Research negates this myth on several accounts.
+They may perform at a level far below their - Research negates this myth on several accounts.
 They may perform at a level far below their intellectual ability and also suffer from anxiety, insecurity, and loneliness. - 10.
 Myth: THE SOCIAL AND EMOTIONAL DEVELOPMENT OF THE GIFTED STUDENT IS AT THE SAME LEVEL AS HIS OR HER INTELLECTUAL DEVELOPMENT, THEREFORE ARE MATURE AND WELL BEHAVED.